satoruisaka/TwistedCollab/README.md

 # TwistedCollab

+Created: October 2025 · Updated: March 24, 2026

-*A **local-first**, no-cloud AI agentic research assistant* - Fully self-contained Web browser application to access, analyze, and act on data. ***Collaborate*** with AI agents in multi-step agentic workflows, and special features from rhetorical [***TwistedPair***]( https://github.com/satoruisaka/TwistedPair) distortion and data integration with [***TwistedDebate***](https://github.com/satoruisaka/TwistedDebate), [***TwistedDream***](https://github.com/satoruisaka/TwistedDream), [***TwistedNews***](https://github.com/satoruisaka/TwistedNews), and [***TwistedPic***](https://github.com/satoruisaka/TwistedPic).
-Core functions include: RAG-powered chat, Markdown file edits and previews, live Web search, semantic and keyword search on local data sources, including personal documents, session history, notes, uploads, news articles, and various AI agent outputs.
+- Fully self-contained Web browser application, serving as an agentic research assistant with ***no cloud dependencies***, collaborating with local LLMs in agentic workflows to access, analyze, and act on data.

+- Core functions: RAG-powered chat, Markdown file edits and previews, live Web search, semantic and keyword search on local documents, session history, notes, uploads, news articles, and various AI agent outputs.

-Created: February 2026 · Updated: March 2026
+- Special features: Uniquely integrated with ***Twisted*** services: [***TwistedPair***]( https://github.com/satoruisaka/TwistedPair), [***TwistedDebate***](https://github.com/satoruisaka/TwistedDebate), [***TwistedDream***](https://github.com/satoruisaka/TwistedDream), [***TwistedNews***](https://github.com/satoruisaka/TwistedNews), and [***TwistedPic***](https://github.com/satoruisaka/TwistedPic).

 ## Target User and Objective

-TwistedCollab is originally designed and built for my personal use to assist my daily scientific research activities, which mostly involve data, documents, and idea managament.
-Ideation and iteration are critical elements in research.
+TwistedCollab is specifically designed for my personal use to assist my daily scientific research actibities.
+The objective is to establish a comprehensive, unified workbench to manage my data, documents, and ideas, completely locally without cloud dependencies.

+*Reason why I exploit local LLMs and agentic workflows* - Ideation and iteration are critical elements in my daily work.
 I often revisit what I have read, thought, built, and written in the past, and ask myself questions on them from different perspectives at different times.
-Therefore, searching and reading data and documents alone is not sufficient.
-I need a tool that captures what I do everyday and allows me to access and act on them.

 Many tasks I regulary perform require multiple steps with advanced linguistic processes.
-LLMs are very useful for this purpose.
+LLMs are useful for this type of work.
 Since my work involve large volume of texts, data, and programs, the total token counts are quite large.
-Relying on cloud AI services adds up cost.
-Since everything I do remains in my local workstation, dealing with cloud storage is not ideal for me.
+Also because everything I do remains in my local workstation, dealing with cloud storage is not ideal.
+Local LLMs are my solution.

-Therefore, the objective of TwistedCollab is to address these needs and constraints, serving as a personal agentic research assistant, providing a unified workbench to not only access but also to act on my data, documents, and ideas, and doing so completely locally without cloud dependencies.

-Unlike LLM-based communication automation apps such as **OpenClaw**, TwistedCollab is about accessing and acting on local data by exploiting Twisted series applications that fully exploit LLM capabilities.
+## How I use ***Twisted*** tools everyday

+At 6AM every morning, I receive and read two emails from my ***NewsAgent*** and ***TwistedNews***, which give me an overview of what's happening in the world with custom commentaries.

+I then launch ***TwistedCollab*** and begin my work:
+- From **Search** Tab, I brainstorm ideas with LLMs, do live Web search, and document search.
+- From **Notes** Tab, I take new notes or revisit my old notes.
+- From **Sessions** Tab, I revisit previous sessions to resume idea brainstorming.
+- From **Collab** Tab, I launch agentic workflows (e.g. literature search, literature review, document commentary).
+- From **Utiity** Tab, I launch various Twisted services:
+  - ***TwistedPic*** - custom image generation with TwistedPair distortion
+  - ***TwistedDream*** - custom story generation with illustraions and TwistedPair distortion
+  - ***TwistedDebate*** - agentic debate for deep analyses (one-one debate, cross examination, panel discussion, round robin comments)
+  - *Excalidraw* - drawing tool

+## Local models I regularly use

+- ministral-3:14b - default model for quick response
+- gemma3:27b - instruction following tasks, brainstorming
+- qwne3-coder:30b - programming
+- qwen3.5:27b and 35b - brainstorming and architecting
+- deepseek-r1:8b - for agentic debates
+- nemotron-cascade-2:30b - agentic debates
+- nemotron-3-nano:30b - agentic debates

+Note: My workstation has RTX5090 with 32GB so these 14b-30b models work well.

 ### **Screenshots**